RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

 {:/nomarkdown}

 Each MIDI clip can be set to utilize a different MIDI editor view by clicking the icon in the upper right of the Clip.

+I think this is actually pretty cool that you can have a preferred type of midi editor per clip.
+I do think that it is perhaps more complex than it needs to be.

+Since a track will normally house a specific instrument, I think it is a reasonable assumption to make that that instrument will always warrant the same type of editor.
+Having the editor preference set as per clip makes for more clicking and increases the chance of ending up with a clip that is not set up how you want.

+This is still a great feature and I wish more audio products would have something like it.

 ## Fret Pane